 The short story is that AI, and its subset known as machine learning (ML), consist of coded algorithms built into software to detect patterns in large data sets and “learn” over time from previously performed tasks.
-When imbedded into chatbot programs they can utilize customer data sets consisting of purchase history, spending habits, etc. to offer personalized recommendations, solutions, or multichannel routing.
+When embedded into chat bot programs they can utilize customer data sets consisting of purchase history, spending habits, etc. to offer personalized recommendations, solutions, or multi channel routing.

 The AI technology behind customer service processes is helping contact centers handle more engagements faster so that human agents can handle more complex issues and higher-value interactions.
 These call center solutions deliver cost reductions through lower phone bills and increased agent productivity, while also increasing accuracy and customer retention.
 A closer look shows how leveraging AI benefits customer service.